Escrevo sobre temas de relevo na tradução porque a tradução é relevante. Este blogue centra-se apenas em aspetos relacionados com a tradução.

 Now, read both versions of this sentence aloud.
 Follow the punctuation (i.e. pause appropriately when you encounter commas and full stops).
 Which text is easier to read?
 Which text is less confusing?
 From which text is it easier to extract information?
 I think the revised text is the better one, don’t you?

 The original sentence was 65 words long.
 Do you think the changes I have made are worth more than €1.95 (or the most often offered rate of €0.03/word)?
-What about what the overall effect would be if you had a short story - or even this entire article, say?
+What about what the overall effect would be if you had a short story – or even this entire article, say?
 Or a novel?
-I think these changes are most definitely worth more than the rate most often paid.
+I think these changes are most definitely worth more than the rate most often paid, and make a strong argument in favour of applying an hourly rate to such work.

 And if I had the original source text to hand, don’t you think I would check straight away to see what alternative translation could be found for ‘”literary qualifications”‘ in an attempt to eliminate those horrible inverted commas?